 Making patients comfortable during infusions: Volunteers make sure our patients undergoing chemotherapy treatment are well taken care of.
-Volunteers regularly bring in food and drinks, and even offer pedicures to patients and their families.
+Volunteers regularly bring in food and drinks for patients and their families.

-Healing arts program: Through a partnership with the Holter Museum of Art, staff from the Holter Museum bring an “art cart” to visit patients once a week during infusion treatment.
+Healing arts program: Through a partnership with the Holter Museum of Art, an “art cart” and supplies are available to patients during infusion treatments.

 Health Resource Center: In our Health Resource Center, patients, families and friends can find the most recent information on the prevention, early detection, and treatment of cancer.
 You may check out materials to share with family and friends.
-The center is located just inside St. Peter’s East Entrance near the Cancer Treatment Center.
+The center is located just inside St. Peter’s East Entrance near Medical Oncology and Hematology.